Struct cros_async::sync::SpinLock

 pub fn into_inner(self) -> T

-and returns the value guarded by it.
+Consumes the SpinLock and returns the value guarded by it.
 This method doesn’t perform any

-locking as the compiler guarantees that there are no references to self
+locking as the compiler guarantees that there are no references to self.

 source§impl<T: ?Sized> SpinLock<T>